ziiw/onelinedrawing/README.md

 This project aims to create an drawing app.

 # Progress
-Possibility to paint in Black & White & Clear the Board
+Possibility to paint in Black
+Possibility to login via Facebook

 # Next
-Facebook Login, Only one line to draw with possibility to cancel.
+Only one line then boolean stops the possibility to draw more Button to cancel your line drawn if boolean linedrawn is true Put together drawn and login

-# TODO
+# Future
-Will create the mvp branch tomorrow
+Connect with friends
+Lobby to create new party